rahuljha/rahuljha.github.io/_posts/2023-04-22-how-language-models-took-over-nlp.markdown

 [comment]: <> ( * Predict don't count paper https://aclanthology.org/P14-1023.pdf)

-# Language models take over NLP
+# Language models take over NLP, and go beyond

 The march of language models as a substrate continued over the next several years.
 The main trends were contextual representations and the pre-train and fine-tune paradigm, as exemplified by Elmo, BERT and GPT architectures.